Duty of Care & The Law

 If a casualty is unconscious and therefore unable to consent – or indeed they had refused consent and then became unconscious – you are permitted to undertake treatment that is only required for the purpose of saving life.
+This is termed Implied Consent.
 You are not permitted to undertake non-life threatening treatment, such as treating minor injuries.

 Section 5 of the Act applies in connection with the care or treatment of another person.
 If a casualty is found unconscious - and therefore their mental capacity cannot be assessed nor can the casualty express refusal of treatment - it is suggested that a First Aider who administers life saving actions should not incur any liability in relation to their actions (that he would not have incurred if the casualty had capacity to consent and had consented to treatment) providing that:

 before performing a procedure the First Aider takes reasonable steps to establish whether the casualty lacks capacity in relation to the matter in question and

 when performing the act reasonably believes that the casualty lacks capacity in relation to the matter and